-- 6.1 Careers Education within the curriculum is delivered in PSHCE lessons (See Appendix 2 Long Term Careers Planning Years 7-11) which follows the PSHCE Association Scheme of work (Appendix 3). - 6.2 A programme of enrichment activities will support the curriculum and be adapted to meet individual/group requirements and interests.
+- 6.1 Careers Education within the curriculum is delivered in PSHCE lessons (See Appendix 2 Long Term Careers Planning Years 7-13) which follows the PSHCE Association Scheme of work (Appendix 3) and in Careers Lessons at both Heathlands Marlborough School (Year 12/13). - 6.2 A programme of enrichment activities will support the curriculum and be adapted to meet individual/group requirements and interests.